Stories Built On

-I write mind-bending suspense stories built on misdirection, where the line between fiction and reality can't be seen.
-Where the truth hides in plain sight, waiting to be uncovered.
+I write fiction where the line between reality and expectation blurs.
+Where truth hides in plain sight, waiting to be uncovered.
+Stories that reward careful readers while still catching them off guard.

 Explore the Books